 Traditional livestock production is based on herd diversification to make use of various plant species, and herd splitting to spread the livestock out in line with the available grazing resources and to prevent the spread of disease.
 There are periodic inter-ethnic conflicts within the zone (and across the borders) as people compete for natural resources, most frequently water and pasture.
 However, conflicts may also originate from deep-rooted cultural practices, such as heroism, asset building and collective revenge.
 The introduction of firearms has made inter ethnic fighting far more dangerous.

 These fascinating peoples live isolated, extreme and particularly harsh lives.
 However, they decorate themselves lavishly and their colorful dress and beautification customs give them an identity and highlights their uniqueness.
 Their dress is often scant, commonly utilizing skins and other natural resources.
 However, for men and women alike, it is usual to be adorned with jewelry, beads, clay face and body painting, feathers, ear and lip plates, bodily scarification and other practices.
 Little is known about the origins of these customs but it is sufficient to say that appearance is a distinguishing factor for neighboring tribes; it is indeed extremely important to these exceptional people.

-There is a great deal of Indigenous knowledge with in the Omo River Valley, we work as much as we can to conserve the and promote the knowledge of natural medicine possessed by the tribes. for more information please see ONM Lower Omo project.
+There is a great deal of Indigenous knowledge with in the Omo River Valley, we work as much as we can to conserve the indigenous knowledge and wisdom as well as promote the knowledge of natural medicine possessed by the tribes by supporting ONM Lower Omo projects.